It’s a pretty common complaint among desk-jobbers: “I hate my boss.”

 The final decision whether you should quit your job or not is a tricky one as there are so many aspects to consider.
 Is there a better position ready and waiting for you?

 Can you risk quitting and not have income for a few months in case you don’t find anything?
-Have a look at this article on Millo for a deeper insight into such a decision.
+For more, consider these two articles:

 Some of us love our bosses, some of us hate them.
 The reasons why are various and do not necessarily mean it is the boss who has to be blamed.